She wrote, “I am very very new to homeschooling . . .” and asked for help.

 Math

-We have faithfully used Saxon math, K-HS, with all thirteen of my grandkids.
-Saxon is a classical curriculum.
-It is all about teaching math concepts and cycling application of concepts to problems with adequate practice.
-Material is scripted so you do NOT have to worry about “how to teach it.”
-My daughter says she struggled with algebra in high school and that she actually learned algebra by teaching in with Saxon.
+Lessons in Saxon are scripted so you do NOT have to worry about “how to teach it.”
+My daughter says she struggled with algebra in high school, but she actually learned algebra by teaching in with Saxon.
 Our kids all have blown the top off standardized math tests each year.
 We didn’t need to use any supplemental material or internet resources.
-If you are uncomfortable teaching math or just need help because of your schedule, there are online Saxon lessons taught by math teachers.
-We’ve used DIVE Saxon with a couple kids; it begins at level 5/4.
-Oh yes, if you aren’t sure which level of Saxon to begin with, there are Saxon placement assessments online.
-Just search “Saxon placement tests.”
+If you are uncomfortable teaching math or just need help because of your schedule, there are online Saxon lessons taught by math teachers beginning with 5/4.
+We’ve used DIVE Saxon with a couple kids.
+Just be sure your Dive lessons are the same edition as the textbook you are using: ALIGNMENT CHART.
+Oh yes, if you aren’t sure which level of Saxon to begin with, there are Saxon placement assessments online: SAXON PLACEMENT TOOL.

 Language Arts